Representing the estate of Greg Curnoe

 Currently available works.
 Please contact the gallery for pricing and sale information.

-Curnoe is widely acclaimed as one of the most important of 20th Century Canadian artists.
-His works are included in major public gallery collections and numerous private ones across Canada and can be seen regularly in extended installations at such galleries as the National Gallery of Canada, the Art Gallery of Ontario, The Vancouver Art Gallery and Museum London, Ontario.
+Greg Curnoe is widely acclaimed as one of Canada’s most important artists.
+His works are found in major public and private collections across Canada and can be seen regularly in extended installations at such galleries as the National Gallery of Canada, the Art Gallery of Ontario, The Vancouver Art Gallery and Museum London, Ontario.

 In the essay for the London, Ontario section of the extensive exhibition Traffic, focusing on Conceptual Art, Justina M. Barnicke’s director and curator, Barbara Fischer writes: